-Agriculture is a sector that is distorted by subsidies and high trade barriers, but directly affecting access to food, fibres for clothing and other materials, and the livelihoods of farmers around the world.
-WTO members have taken steps to address these distortions impeding a fairer agricultural trading system and adopted in 2015a historic decision to abolish agricultural export subsidies and to set rules for other forms of farm export support.
-WTO also launched negotiations to clarify and improve WTO disciplines on fisheries subsidies, including through a prohibition of certain forms of fisheries subsidies that contribute to overcapacity and overfishing.
-The challenge now facing the negotiators is to develop stronger rules while respecting the important policy concerns of WTO members, particularly developing and least-developed countries.
+Agriculture is a sector that is distorted by subsidies and high trade barriers, but directly affecting access to food, fibers for clothing and other materials, and the livelihoods of farmers around the world.
+WTO members have taken steps to address these distortions impeding a fairer agricultural trading system and adopted in 2015 a historic decision to abolish agricultural export subsidies and to set rules for other forms of farm export support.

 The elimination of export subsidies is one of the targets agreed under SDG 2, which focuses on tackling hunger and ensuring food security, among other related issues.

 The figure presents volume of government support to agriculture over 2000 to 2016 in select developing and developed countries.